webcomponents/custom-elements-manifest/README.md

 # custom-elements-json
-A file format for describing custom elements
+A file format for describing custom elements.

 # Status

 This effort is in the initial discussion and requirements-gathering phase.
-Please join the discussion in [Issues](https://github.com/webcomponents/custom-elements-json/issues).
+Please join the discussion in the [issues](https://github.com/webcomponents/custom-elements-json/issues).

-# Overview
+# Rationale

 Many tools need some machine-readable descriptions of custom elements: IDEs, documentation viewers, linters, graphical design tools, etc.